txst-cs-smartfall/SmartFallMM-Dataset/README.md

     - Acceleromter: 21 participants' data of phone/watch, and 19 participants' data of meta sensors.
     - Gyroscope: 21 participants' data of phone/watch, and meta sensors.
     - Skeleton: 19 participants' data.

-**NOTE:** Some participants lack data for certain activities and trials due to various reasons, including data corruption, technical issues, or the inability or unwillingness of participants to engage in specific activities.

 ## Format of CSV Files: